 Senga Nengudi creates works based in performance using nylon tights among other objects such as sand and rubber.
 I laugh when I think of my first encounter with her work in London.
 I initially felt cheated as if someone was playing a trick on me.
 For me, that was the final straw in this new contemporary art scene.
 “Tights with sand?
 How fucking desperate are we?”
 I thought, not knowing how uneducated I was to the power the artist had in her performance.
 It wasn’t until I came across the Tate Modern’s video series “Tate Shots” and viewed an interview with Linda Goode Bryant and Senga Nengudi did I truly comprehend the level of artistic genius she exhibited.

 David Hammons’ Bag Lady in Flight, 1975, reconstructed in 1990, leads off the display of his works shown in previous exhibits at JAM.
 I swear when I look at this work I hear Erykah Badu’s song Bag Lady.
-Made from shopping bags, grease and human hair Hammons looks to these materials and the results of the incorporation as a dedication to the positivity they hold.
+Made from shopping bags, grease and human hair, Hammons looks to these materials and the results of the incorporation as a dedication to the positivity they hold in the black community.
 I see this work as a tribute to the spending power of the black woman.
-With the hair and grease being primary materials in the work I think of companies like Bronner Brothers and how they have built a billion dollar industry with hair care products.
-Funny enough being from Philadelphia, a brown greasy bag has always made me smile because inside of that bag usually awaited a cheesesteak which could explain my immense hunger after the exhibition. (laughs)
+With the hair and grease being primary materials in the work, I think of companies like Bronner Brothers and how they have built a billion dollar industry with hair care products all through the spending of black women.
+Funny enough being from Philadelphia, a brown greasy bag has always made me smile because inside of that bag usually awaited a cheesesteak which could explain my immense hunger after the exhibition.

-Also included was Untitled, c.1980’s, a wall sculpture made from pork ribs, tire inner tubes and costume jewelry that I still can’t grasp what it could possibly mean.
-I’d like to think it represented part of his upbringing and the materials and objects that were part of his everyday.
+Also included was Untitled, c.1980’s, a wall sculpture made from pork ribs, tire inner tubes and costume jewelry that I still can’t grasp the meaning of.
+I’d like to think it represented part of his upbringing and the materials and objects that were part of his everyday life.
 Just as in Bag Lady In Flight, 1975, Hammons uses the items to spark a form of nostalgia, tying seemingly different items together.
 Maybe this was dedication to summer cookouts and neighborhood bike riding?

-One of the absolute coolest (and I mean cool) works in the exhibition is Dawoud Bey’s A Boy in front of the Loews 125th Street Movie Theater, 1976, printed by 1979 showing an adolescent boy decked out in the latest fashionable tracksuit, a stylin’ pair of shades, holding what appears to be a juice carton posing on a wooden barricade in front of the theatre.
-The most notable thing in the photos to me was the kid’s bright white sneakers as the beautiful contrast in the photo makes them seem to glow.
-This effect is also replicated in A Woman at 7th Avenue & 138th Street 1976/7, printed by 1979 where the subjects shoes and purse reveal a similar radiance.
+One of the absolute coolest works in the exhibition is Dawoud Bey’s A Boy in front of the Loews 125th Street Movie Theater, 1976, printed by 1979, showing an adolescent boy decked out in the latest fashionable tracksuit, a stylin’ pair of shades, holding what appears to be a juice carton posing on a wooden barricade in front of the theatre.
+The most notable thing in the photos to me was the kid’s bright white sneakers, as the beautiful contrast in the photo makes them seem to glow.
+This effect is also replicated in A Woman at 7th Avenue & 138th Street 1976/7, printed by 1979, where the subjects shoes and purse reveal a similar radiance.